Cloud Server: deployment and security

 Use of cipher suites

-For installations with higher security requirements, e.g. to meet the (high) requirements of the usual SSL test tools, it is possible to define your own priority list of encryption suites (cipher suites).
+For installations with higher security requirements, e.g. to meet the (high) requirements of the usual SSL test tools, it is possible to define your own priority list of encryption suites (cypher suites).
 This then replaces the list maintained by Microsoft and must also be updated yourself.

-Defining your own cipher suite list is done in the Local Group Policy Editor (gpedit.msc).
+Defining your own cipher suite list is done in the local group policy editor (gpedit.msc).

 • Click Computer Configuration > Administrative Templates > Network > SSL Configuration Settings.